TheBodger/MMM-Provider-JSON/README.md

 Specifications:
-input:'URL' // default is URL, means use the baseurl, but can also be provider to get json from a provider or a filename id:'', // the id of this extracted data that will be used in the object field of the output baseurl:'', //the fixed part of the url, can include insertable values {apikey} that will be taken from the named variables in the config, may also include defaults such as time or date urlparams:{fieldname:fieldvalue}, // (i.e. {apikey:'jakhsdfasdkfjh9875t-987asdgwe'}, baseaddress:'', //a dotnotation base entry level from which all other data addresses are defined
+input:'URL' // default is URL, means use the baseurl, but can also be provider to get json from a provider or a filename id:'', // the unique id of this instance of the module type:'', //the type of the data that wil be used in the data object baseurl:'', //the fixed part of the url, can include insertable values {apikey} that will be taken from the named variables in the config, may also include defaults such as time or date urlparams:{fieldname:fieldvalue}, // (i.e. {apikey:'jakhsdfasdkfjh9875t-987asdgwe'}, baseaddress:'', //a dotnotation base entry level from which all other data addresses are defined